Booligoosh/codetheweb.blog/_posts/2017-12-05-css-flexboxes.md

 ## Game Time! &#128377;&#128377;&#128377;<!--http://graphemica.com/%F0%9F%95%B9--> &#128056;<!--http://graphemica.com/%F0%9F%90%B8-->
 If you want to re-inforce what you've learnt today and have a bit of geeky fun, I highly recommend you go and play [Flexbox Froggy][flexbox-froggy].
 There are 24 levels where you have to position frogs onto their correct lilypads using CSS flexboxes.
 It was actually one of the first places that I found out about flexboxes when I was learning, and it was really helpful.

+Also, if you want to see some things that are possible with flexboxes, take a look [here][examples].

 But don't go yet!
 We still need to do the conclusion bit where I ask you to be nice and [share this][share] and congratulate you even though I probably don't actually know you!

 ## Conclusion